The electric chair at New York's Sing Sing Correctional Facility. Photo courtesy of Wikimedia Commons

 The law, which was overwhelmingly passed by state lawmakers, comes amid mounting questions about the humanity and effectiveness of lethal injection, the preferred method of execution for all 32 states that still use capital punishment.
 But the drought of lethal injection drugs has forced state officials to experiment with untested lethal cocktails obtained through shady, back-alley transactions.
 The results are often disastrous, as we saw with the botched execution of Clayton Lockett in Oklahoma last month.

-How the prisoner actually dies still isn’t totally clear, according to Denno’s research, but electric-chair deaths are some sort of combination of asphyxiation and cardiac arrest, and the nervous system is usually paralysed.
-The body tenses up – sometimes violently – and inmates often defecate.
+How the prisoner actually dies still isn’t totally clear, according to Denno’s research, but electric-chair deaths are some sort of combination of asphyxiation and cardiac arrest, and the nervous system is usually paralyzed.
+The body tenses up—sometimes violently—and inmates often defecate.
 Smoke and steam rise out of the body probably because the inmate’s blood is boiling.
-The inmate's temperature becomes so hot, flesh falls off if someone touches the body and the inmate usually receives third and fourth-degree burns under the electrode cap.
+The inmate's temperature become so hot, flesh falls off if someone touches the body, and the inmate usually receives third and fourth-degree burns under the electrode cap.
 I asked Denno if the eyeballs pop out.
 “Sometimes the eyeballs can pop out,” she said.
 The body can also bleed because of the pressure of the expanding tissue.
 Denno said, “It’s horrible, but it’s really like the body is cooking.”

 The electric chair used in Texas.
 Texas, which has the highest rate of executions in the country, now relies solely on lethal injection.
 Photo courtesy of Wikimedia Commons